cgwire/gazu/docs/source/examples.md

 ## Deal with Projects

-Retrieve all projects listed in database:
+Retrieve all projects listed in the database:

 ```python
 projects = gazu.project.all_projects()